 Then the sequence will be empty after trimming.
-By default, empty reads are kept and will appear in the output.
+Note that, by default, empty reads are not discarded and will appear in the output.

 5' adapters

 Note: Unless your adapter may also occur in a degraded form, you probably want to use an anchored 5' adapter, described in the next section.